Star Valley Medical Center

-Star Valley Health (North Lincoln County Hospital District) is a not-for-profit 22-bed Critical Access Hospital located in Afton, Wyoming.
+Star Valley Health (North Lincoln County Hospital District) is a non-profit 22-bed Critical Access Hospital located in Afton, Wyoming.
 It serves Lincoln County.
 Star Valley Health was known as Star Valley Medical Center from 1999 until it was renamed in May 2019.

+Overview

 Star Valley Health is the primary provider of healthcare in the area.
 The hospital is a Level 4 Trauma Center.
-Star Valley Health has transfer agreements with: Eastern Idaho Regional Medical Center in Idaho Falls, Primary Children's Hospital in Salt Lake City, Portneuf Medical Center in Pocatello, Idaho, and Logan Regional Hospital in Logan, Utah.
+Star Valley Health has transfer agreements with Eastern Idaho Regional Medical Center in Idaho Falls, Primary Children's Hospital in Salt Lake City, Portneuf Medical Center in Pocatello, Idaho, and Logan Regional Hospital in Logan, Utah.
 Bren Lowe is the current CEO of SVMC.

 Awards

 In 2011 Star Valley Health was named a top 100 Rural Hospital, as well as a 5 star Medicare rated Care Center.

 History

 Star Valley's medical services began with the early members of the Church of Jesus Christ of Latter-day Saints (LDS Church) who migrated to Star Valley from Salt Lake City.
 The first medical care in Star Valley happened around 1904 and often had several locations during the first few decades, one of the first locations being a kitchen.
 Dr. Perkes, whom the hospital's street is now named after, arrived in the 1950s to begin his medical work and served the community until his death in 2012.

 In 1999 Star Valley Hospital, which was owned by Intermountain Healthcare (IHC) discontinued services in Star Valley.
 The community rallied together in order to keep medical services local, and reestablished as Star Valley Medical Center.

 Star Valley Medical Center continued to grow and expanded its care to the surrounding areas of Alpine and Thayne while also adding a Long Term Care Facility and then building a brand new facility in 2003.
 Star Valley Medical Center added Orthopedics, Physical Therapy, a Sleep Lab, a new ER, and expanded its OR.
 In 2019, Star Valley Medical Center underwent a rebranding and renaming to reflect the direction of the organization, and became Star Valley Health.